1 Introduction

 2.7 Migration to various places

-In 1430 BC, the people of the Nile Delta rebelled against the 18th Dynasty pharaoh Thutmose III and were expelled from Egypt.
+In 1430 BC, the people of the Nile Delta rebelled against the Egyptian 18th Dynasty pharaoh Thutmose III and were expelled from Egypt.

 Hundreds of thousands of people from the Nile Delta migrated from Egypt by land or sea.